top of page

 Mrs. V was the principal applicant for her Study Permit.
 She worked as a Communications Manager and secured her admission for a Bachelor of Arts in Linguistics and Communication.
 Mr. V applied for a visiting visa and their three children (aged 11, 13, and 15) applied for study permits.
 The family of 5 was approved within 8 weeks!
 Click the photo to hear their reaction!

 Mrs. and Mr. O decided that they wanted to come to Canada together when Mrs. O received her letter of acceptance.
 She worked as a Geographic Information Science Analyst and was headed back to school to study Data Analytics for Business Decision Making.
 After consulting with our team, the O's decided to apply for a Spousal Open Work Permit for Mr. O who was employed as a Banker and had his B.Sc. in Engineering.
 After 6 months of waiting, the O's were approved!
-Click the photo to read their story!
+Click the photo to read their story

+Two Approvals in one day?!
+This one felt like a dream!
 The O's: Mrs. O was the primary applicant for her Study Permit.
 She had received her acceptance letter to study Public Relations, Marketing, and Strategic Communications.
 Mrs. O wanted her husband and her baby to join her.
-With help from our team, they decided to apply for visiting visas for Mr. O and baby O.
+With help from our team, they decided to apply for visiting visas for Mr. O and Baby O.

 The K's: Mrs. K was already in Canada on a Study Permit, but her family missed her terribly and decided it was time to join her.
 Mr. K had been employed as an Assistant Vice President and had his Master of Business Administration.
 They have two dependent children and after consulting with our team, went ahead with applying for a Spousal Open Work Permit and two Study Permits for the children.

-Not sure which Direction to Take?
+Not sure which direction to take?

 Comments